ar90n/mameBitmap/README.md

 What is mameBitmap ?
 ===============
-mameBitmap is a header only library for bitmap images.
+mameBitmap is a header only library for netpbm format images.

 Example
 ===============